 At this point you will also want to begin a file at the Consumer Protection Division (a section of the OAG).
 To accomplish this task, you will need to mail a copy of the letter and a completed complaint form to a Consumer Protection office in your area.

-In most cases a representative from the manufacturer will respond to your letter and fix the issue within the 30 days allotted by Maryland law.
+The manufacturer only has 30 days, allotted by Maryland law, to fix the problem.
 If you are contacted by phone, make sure you jot down a summary of the basic points discussed.